 Several questions arise from this line.
-First of all is: which word is the most appropriate (today’s distruzione or Machiavelli’s ruina) to clarify the sentence?
+First of all is: which word is the most appropriate (today’s distruzione or Machiavelli’s ruina) to clarify the sentence and its meaning?
 Does our modern translation of either reflect Machiavelli’s original intent or meaning?
 Even in English the translators seem to be unsure, ranging from despoiling to ruin to destruction.
 Which did Machiavelli intend?

 This is where context has to come into play.
 Just before this line, Machiavelli explains the historical problems the Romans had in subduing Greece when they attempted to be liberal in their conquest, and give the Greek cities a semblance of freedom.
 In the Thomson translation, this reads: